 Jerry Dyson, strategic sourcing manager for Molson Coors reminded delegates that market acceptance was the important hurdle for genetically modified crops.
 "Until there is a market for products made from GM, we’re not going to change our stance, which is GM free," he said.

 Mark Button, arable manager of farmers co-operative Dengie Crops, underlined the importance of consumer attitudes.
 "Our customers in the U.K. are not particularly keen on GM," he said.
 "The fact that they don’t want it is the important thing.
 Our customers on the continent don’t want it to an even greater extent."

 HGCA Chairman Jonathan Tipples offered the authority’s view.
 "Our policy is that we will be driven by the science," he said.
 "The problem is that it is being driven by certain newspapers and pressure groups."

 He had his own views as a farmer.
 "I won’t grow it until someone wants to buy it."

-There are two big ethanol plants under construction in the U.K., and many in agriculture and the grain market expect them to change the way market works dramatically.
+There are two big ethanol plants under construction in the U.K., and many in agriculture and the grain market expect them to change the way the market works dramatically.
 David Maxwell, grain procurement and animal feed manager for one of them, Vivergo Fuels, was asked what effect it would have and what type of wheat he’d be looking for.
-“It’s a great opportunity for U.K. agriculture and U.K. farming,” he said.
+"It’s a great opportunity for U.K. agriculture and U.K. farming," he said.

 He is not looking for very specific quality.
 "When you’re looking to purchase a million tonnes of wheat into a single site, your opportunities to pick and choose are limited," he said.
 "It’s difficult to be picky."